pipegalera/Medium_projects/stock_prices_prediction/README.md

 Basically, the LSTM unit has separate input and forget gates, while the GRU performs both of these operations together via its reset gate.

-# Results.
-Measured using the root mean square error.
+# Results of the prediction, measured using the root mean square error.